marmaladecollection/marmalade-react/README.md

 (see IONOS console for details and password) git clone/pull from repo into /srv/marmalade

+To transfer images from local machine to server...

 ## Config
 Go to IONOS Domains and SSL
 Select your domain